MarkShawn2020/wdk-badminton/PRD.md

 - ❌ Platform watermarks ruin professional presentation
 - ❌ AI videos often have quality artifacts
-- ❌ Fixed aspect ratios don't work across platforms
+- ❌ Writer's block: "What caption should I use for this video?"
+- ❌ Time-consuming to optimize copy for each platform (Instagram, TikTok, YouTube)
 - ❌ No branding options for redistribution
 - ❌ Expensive video editing software required

 ### Competitive Advantage

-- ✅ **Specialized**: Built specifically for AI-generated videos
+- ✅ **Specialized**: Built specifically for AI-generated videos + social publishing
 - ✅ **Fast**: Cloud processing, no software installation
 - ✅ **SEO-First**: Discoverable when users search for solutions
-- ✅ **All-in-One**: Multiple enhancement features in one flow
+- ✅ **End-to-End**: Video processing + caption generation in one flow
 - ✅ **Cost-Effective**: Pay only for what you process
+- ✅ **Unique Position**: Only platform combining watermark removal with AI caption generation

 ---